DeclanChidlow/vale.rocks/src/posts/ai-model-history-is-being-lost.md

 Should somebody wish to test, compare, or document the progress of AI, they're limited.
 Benchmarking progress and understanding development paths for research purposes is important.
 An independent cannot compare a retired model to a new one.

 There is a risk of 'technological amnesia' where we lose context for how we arrived at current AI capabilities and the failings that have already been identified.
-As the quote goes, "Those who cannot remember the past are condemned to repeat it."
+As the quote goes, 'Those who cannot remember the past are condemned to repeat it.'

 Being able to simply retire models and have them disappear also reduces accountability by removing access to that which may provide bad press and leaving third parties unable to track biases and behaviours across generations of models.